MicrosoftDocs/azure-docs/articles/cognitive-services/personalizer/tutorial-use-personalizer-web-app.md

 ## Personalizer model features in a web app

-Personalizer needs features for the actions (content) and the context (user and environment).
-Features are used to align actions and context in the model.
+Personalizer needs features for the actions (content) and the current context (user and environment).
+Features are used to align actions to the current context in the model.
 The model is a representation of Personalizer's past knowledge about actions, context, and their features that allows it to make educated decisions.

 The model, including features, is updated on a schedule based on your **Model update frequency** setting in the Azure portal.